IMProved Reduction of Outcomes: Vytorin Efficacy International Trial - IMPROVE-IT

 Post-CABG patients: 9.3% had prior CABG.
 Primary endpoint for patients with and without CABG: 55.6% vs. 31.6%, p < 0.0001.
 Primary endpoint for ezetimibe vs. placebo: 51.2% vs. 60.0%, HR 0.80, 95% CI 0.69-0.92 (p for interaction = 0.02).
 Reductions noted for MI: 26.2% vs. 35.3, p < 0.05 and coronary revascularization ≥30 days: 29.2% vs. 37.3%, p < 0.05.

 The results of the landmark IMPROVE-IT trial indicate that in patients post high-risk ACS, ezetimibe 10 mg/simvastatin 40 mg is superior to simvastatin 40 mg alone in reducing CV events.
 A reduction was observed in first as well as recurrent events.
-Patients with DM and prior CABG appeared to have a greater treatment effect than patients without DM.
+Patients with DM, prior stroke, and prior CABG appeared to have a greater treatment effect than patients without DM.
+Benefit was noted irrespective of baseline LDL-C levels, including among those with LDL-C <70 mg/dl at baseline.
 Interestingly, there was no increase in the incidence of new-onset DM, as observed with statin therapy.
 This is the first study powered for clinical outcomes to show a benefit with a nonstatin agent when added to a statin.

 This trial included patients who had an LDL-C of <125 mg/dl at the time of ACS, in keeping with the ability of simvastatin and ezetimibe/simvastatin to achieve an LDL-C of <70 mg/dl, based on prevailing lipid guidelines at the time of its design.

 The other interesting findings in this trial are that it reaffirms the “lower is better” hypothesis with LDL-C (and with a non-statin approach), with mean levels of LDL-C <60 mg/dl in the combination arm.
 Thus, there appears to be a direct correlation between degree of benefit and efficacy of LDL-C lowering.
+Reduction to even very low levels (<30 mg/dl) appeared to be safe; these patients in fact also had the lowest event rates.
+Similarly, benefits were maintained irrespective of baseline LDL-C levels.
 Future guidelines will need to factor in the findings of this trial in patients requiring lipid therapy for secondary prevention.

 Eisen A, Cannon CP, Blazing MA, et al. The benefit of adding ezetimibe to statin therapy in patients with prior coronary artery bypass graft surgery and acute coronary syndrome in the IMPROVE-IT trial.
-Eur Heart J 2016;Aug 28:[Epub ahead of print].
+Eur Heart J 2016;37:3576-84.

 Presented by Dr. Alon Eisen at the European Society of Cardiology Congress, Rome, Italy, August 28, 2016.